spences10/mcp-memory-libsql/README.md

   - Phrases: `"exact phrase"`.
 Boolean OR supported (space implies AND).
   - Special: `Task:*` is treated as a prefix on the literal `Task:` token across both entity name and content.
   - On FTS parse errors (e.g., exotic syntax), the server auto-downgrades to LIKE and normalizes `*` → `%`.
+  - Ranking: when FTS is active, results are ranked by BM25 if the function is available; otherwise ordered by `e.name`.
+BM25 can be disabled or tuned via environment (see below).

 Examples: